socketry/async-worker/README.md

 # Async::Worker

-Provides a thread-pool backed work queue for executing blocking operations in a non-blocking fashion using [async].
+Provides a thread-pool backed work queue for executing blocking operations in a non-blocking fashion using [async]. **Experimental**

 [async]: https://github.com/socketry/async